Article Leif Arnesen Article Leif Arnesen

 Weight loss often misleads people into thinking that reducing overall body weight is the end goal.
 However, fat loss, coupled with maintaining or increasing lean muscle mass, is the true key to transforming your body composition.
 The goal is to shed fat while keeping your muscle tone intact, which leads to a leaner, more defined physique.

-5 Proven Tips for Vegan Fat Loss
+5 Proven Tips for Vegan WEIGHT-Loss

 1. Maximize Food Volume with Vegetables